r-carroll/crosspointe-small-group/content/posts/2024/summer/week-1.md

+---
- Serve the Lord: Equipped with the Word
+title: "Serve the Lord: Equipped with the Word"
+date: 2024-07-07
+draft: false
+---

-Called through the Word to the Word
+# Called through the Word to the Word

 ## Scripture:
 Ephesians 4:1-16